Ngāti Whātua: Governance

-Te Runanga o Ngāti Whātua has a mandate, recognised by the New Zealand Government, to negotiate Treaty of Waitangi settlements for Ngāti Whatua.
+Te Rūnanga o Ngāti Whātua has a mandate, recognised by the New Zealand Government, to negotiate Treaty of Waitangi settlements for Ngāti Whātua.
 It is also a mandated iwi organisation under the Māori Fisheries Act, and an Iwi Aquaculture Organisation in the Māori Commercial Aquaculture Claims Settlement Act.
-It represents Ngāti Whatua as an iwi authority under the Resource Management Act and is a Tūhono organisation.
+It represents Ngāti Whātua as an iwi authority under the Resource Management Act and is a Tūhono organisation.

-The Runanga is a Māori Trust Board governed by 11 trustees from 5 takiwā or districts: 1 trustee from Ōrākei, 2 from South Kaipara, 3 from Otamatea, 1 from Whangarei and 4 from Northern Wairoa.
-As of 2022, the co-chairpersons of the trust are Allan Pivac and Dame Rangimarie Naida Glavish DNZM.
-JP, the Manahautū is Alan Riwaka, and the trust is based in Whangarei.
+The Rūnanga is a Māori Trust Board governed by 11 trustees from 5 takiwā or districts: 1 trustee from Ōrākei, 2 from South Kaipara, 3 from Ōtamatea, 1 from Whangārei and 4 from Northern Wairoa.
+As of 2026, the chair of the trust is Tyrone Raumati, the deputy chair is Margie Tukerangi, the Manahautū is Alan Riwaka, and the trust is based in Whangarei.

 The iwi has interest in the territory of Northland Regional Council, Auckland Council, Kaipara District Council and Whangarei District Council.